-Some women choose to pump and store their breast milk.
+Some people choose to pump and store their breast milk.
 You may decide to do this when you return to work after maternity leave.
 Or you may want to pump so that your partner can feed the baby breast milk.
 Whatever the reason, pumping allows you to continue to feed your baby breast milk through a bottle.
 You can buy or rent an electric or hand-operated breast pump to use.
 Some hospitals and insurance plans provide one for free.

 Path to improved health

 If you plan to pump when you return to work, start practicing 1 or 2 weeks in advance.
 This helps you learn how your pump works.
 You can pump right after your baby eats or between feedings.
 Or you may prefer to pump from one breast while you feed your baby from the other.

 Starting at home also helps you build a collection of breast milk.
 You can store it for your baby’s feedings when you return to work.

 How much milk will I get when I pump?

 You may not get much milk when you first start pumping.
 This will change as you continue to pump regularly.
 Your breasts will begin to make more milk.
 The more often you pump, the more milk your breasts make.
 Drink lots of fluids to stay hydrated.
 This will also help your milk supply.

 It takes about the same time to pump milk as it does to breastfeed.
 With practice, you may be able to pump in as little as 10 to 15 minutes.
 While you are at work, try to pump as often as your baby usually feeds.
 This may be every 3 to 4 hours for 15 minutes each time.
 To keep up your milk supply, give your baby extra feedings when you are together.
 You also can pump right after your baby feeds to help your breasts make more milk.

 Will there be times that my baby needs more milk than I have ready?